gyturi1/szozat/README.md

 ----------
 ## Usage

-Download the binary from [release](https://github.com/gyturi1/szozat/releases)
+Download the tar.gz for your patfrom from [release](https://github.com/gyturi1/szozat/releases).
+Extract it and copy szozat/szozat.exe.
+Run chmod +x as if needed.

 `szozat -g "g u e s s" -l "a ny ly t dzs ű"`
 - -g flag: the last guess see format below